apngasm/apngasm/README.md

 Copyright
 ---------
-This version of apngasm is a joint production by Max Stepin and Genshin Souzou Kabushiki Kaisha.
+This version of apngasm is a joint production by Max Stepin and K.K.
+GenSouSha.
 The original apngasm is wholly copyright Max Stepin.
 The apngasm name and project is copyright Max Stepin all rights reserved.